Let’s look at how TLC’s proven drainage systems protect your foundation, your lawn, and ultimately, your home value

 How Drainage Protects More Than Just Your Foundation

-A good drainage system does more than keep water out of your basement.
+A sound drainage system does more than keep water out of your basement.
 It protects:

 - Your landscaping: Prevents erosion, mulch washouts, and drowned plants